Scarlet-Code/Scarlet-Code/README.md

 [![Gmail](https://img.shields.io/badge/Gmail-000?style=for-the-badge&logo=gmail)](https://www.gmail.com/in/SEUUSERNAME/)

 <h2>About me</h2>
-Hi, I'm Yara and I'm 20 years old.
-University in Systems Analysis and Development with knowledge of programming language, database and back-end.
-Ability to solve problems, analytical skills and quick learning.
-I look for opportunities to apply my knowledge in a growing company.
+Hello, my name is Yara, and I am 22 years old.
+I have a degree in Systems Analysis and Development, and I currently work as an Analyst/DBA.
+I have knowledge in data analysis, data science, relational and non-relational databases, programming languages, and frameworks.
+I possess strong problem-solving abilities, analytical skills, and a fast-learning mindset.
+I am always studying to improve my knowledge and skills.

+"Knowledge is the richest thing, for it is the only thing that cannot be taken away from a human being."